 The first one is school choice with diversity constraints, studied intensely in the controlled school choice problem, in which students have types such as race, gender, or socio-economic status.
 Each school is endowed with a lower and an upper quota for each distinct type.
 Such type-specific quotas are taken into account while determining the outcome.
 For example, a school may impose a target lower quota for accepting students from some disadvantaged group.
-The seeds for considering models where students may be of different types were already sown in the seminal paper on school choice [Abdulkadiroğlu and Sönmez, 2003].
-Since the publication of the paper, there have been significant developments on work concerning fairness requirement and algorithm design [Abdulkadiroğlu, 2005, Kojima, 2012, Hafalir et al., 2013, Ehlers et al., 2014].
-The most general model in the line of work is school choice with overlapping types where students can belong to multiple types [Kurata et al., 2017].
-To overcome the non-existence of feasible and stable outcomes, type-specific quotas of schools may be viewed as soft requirements [Ehlers et al., 2014, Kurata et al., 2017].
+The seeds for considering models where students may be of different types were already sown in the seminal paper on school choice [2].
+Since the publication of the paper, there have been significant developments on work concerning fairness requirement and algorithm design [1, 7, 13, 23].
+The most general model in the line of work is school choice with overlapping types where students can belong to multiple types [25].
+To overcome the non-existence of feasible and stable outcomes, type-specific quotas of schools may be viewed as soft requirements [7, 25].

 Another research direction arises in the context of hospitals and doctors matching with a restriction on the number of doctors that are allowed to be matched to certain subsets of hospitals.
 This form of distributional constraints can be modeled as hospital-doctor matching with regional quotas, in which doctors are matched to hospitals, hospitals are associated with regions, and both hospitals and regions are subject to quotas.
-For example, an upper quota may be imposed on urban regions with several hospitals to ensure that enough doctors are hired in rural regions [Kamada and Kojima, 2015, 2017a].
-Individual minimum quotas are studied in school admissions, motivated by the fact that each school may require a minimum number of students to operate [Biró et al., 2010, Fragiadakis et al., 2016.
-Under general regional quotas, the set of stable outcomes may be empty [Kamada and Kojima, 2017a,b] and it is NP-complete to check whether there exists a feasible outcome [Goto et al., 2014, 2016].
-Due to these negative results, most work concentrate on special cases with restrictions on the structure of regions for which they proposed algorithms [Kamada and Kojima, 2012, 2015, Goto et al., 2014, 2015, 2016].
+For example, an upper quota may be imposed on urban regions with several hospitals to ensure that enough doctors are hired in rural regions [19, 20].
+Individual minimum quotas are studied in school admissions, motivated by the fact that each school may require a minimum number of students to operate [6, 8].
+Under general regional quotas, the set of stable outcomes may be empty [20, 21] and it is NP-complete to check whether there exists a feasible outcome [10, 11].
+Due to these negative results, most work concentrate on special cases with restrictions on the structure of regions for which they proposed algorithms [10-12, 18, 19].

 Although both lines of work have progressed in the past few years, their development has been generally distinct from each other.
 Since each of the lines of work stems from different real-life requirements, there has not been much work on identifying formal connections between different new models.
 In particular, several influential papers mention that one setting is different from the other.
-For example, Hafalir et al. [2013] note in their seminal paper on school choice with diversity constraints that
+For example, Hafalir et al. [13] note in their seminal paper on school choice with diversity constraints that